What Can Dogs Drink Besides Water?

 Beef or chicken broth

 Beef or chicken broth can be added to your dog’s food as a topper.
-This can entice picky eaters to eat, and provide flavor enhancing goodness to their meal.
-Stick to low-sodium options and avoid added ingredients such as garlic and onions, which can be toxic.
+This can entice picky eaters to eat and provide flavor-enhancing goodness to their meals.
+Stick to low-sodium options, and avoid added ingredients such as garlic and onions, which can be toxic to dogs.

 Toxic beverages

-These are some beverages that dogs should avoid, because they can be harmful or even toxic:
+These are some beverages that dogs must avoid, because they can be harmful or even toxic.
+If you believe your dog has ingested any of the below substances, it’s best to have them evaluated by a veterinarian.

 Alcohol